-B: HC DUSEHOLD MEMBERS B08: What is the highest educational qualification obtained successfully by the individual?
-No schooling (Person did not enrol in regular education, including the illiterate or someone who (1) Open additional questionnaire B01: Individual's ful Iname can read and write) 2.
-Early childhood education (includes nursery, kindergarten, and elementary school classes without B02: Relationship to Head of househo Husband / Wife Son / Daughter Daughter in law / Grandson / Grand Mother / Father Brother / Sister Grandfather/Grang Other relatives Domestic worked No relationship old Son in law d daughter ndmother completing the elementary certificate) 3.
-Primary education 4.
-Lower secondary education (general or vocational) 5.
-Upper secondary education (general or vocational) 6.
-Post-secondary non-tertiary education (post-secondary non-higher education includes general or professional associate diploma) 7.
-Short-cycle tertiary education (short-term higher education level including intermediate general or professional diploma) 8.
-Bachelor's or equivalent level (including Academic Bachelor, Technical Bachelor and Higher Diploma) 9.
-Master's or equivalent level (including masters and 6-year bachelor's degree programs) 10.
-Doctoral or equivalent level (2,3 B03: Sex B08a: What is the specialization of the highest B04: Date of birth ↓ educational qualification obtained successfully by the individual?
+B: HOUSEHOLD MEMBERS 801: Individual's full name B08: What is the highest educational qualification obtained successfully by the individual?
+1. No schooling (Person did not enrol in regular education, including the illiterate or someone who can read and write) (1) B01: Individuals full name Early childhood education (includes nursery, kindergarten, and elementary school classes without completing the elementary certificate) B02: Relationship to head of household 1.
+Head of household 2.
+Husband / Wife 3.
+Son / Daughter 4.
+Daughter in law / Son in law 5.
+Grandson / Grand daughter 6.
+Mother / Father 7.
+Brother / Sister 8.
+Grandfather/Grandmother 9.
+Other relatives 10.
+Domestic worker 11.
+No relationship Primary education Lower secondary education (general or vocational) Upper secondary education (general or vocational) Post-secondary non-tertiary education (post-secondary non-higher education includes general or professional associate diploma) Short-cycle tertiary education (short-term higher education level including intermediate general or professional diploma) Bachelor's or equivalent level (including Academic Bachelor, Technical Bachelor and Higher Diploma) Master's or equivalent level (including masters and 6-year bachelor's degree programs) Doctoral or equivalent level (2,3,4) 803: Sex B08a: What is the specialization of the highest 804: Date of birth educational qualification obtained successfully by the individual?
 1. Secondary or equivalent 2.
 Diploma above secondary or more 3.
-Other (specify) B04a: AGE [busines ♥ srule if B_04 unknown] FOR INDIVIDUALS AGED BETWEEN 15 & 29 B05: Nationality ₩ YEARS who are not register 1.
-Servants, drivers B09: Are/ Is (you / the individual) currently enrolled in education?
-Individuals registered in educational institutions (school, university, college, etc) • 3.
-Relatives or frien more than six mo nds who live with the household for onths No B09a: In the last 4 weeks, did (you/NAME) attend any courses, seminars or other training programs to develop specific skills? - FOR INDIVIDUALS FOR INDIVIDUALS AGED >=15 program to concept promotion FOR INDIVIDUALS AGED >=15 UNDER WORKING AGE 807: What is the individual's marital status?
-1. Never been married 2.
-Married 3.
-Divorced B10: During the 12 months preceding the survey did (you / the individual) get a training/professional course or program ?
-4. Widowed C01
+Other (specify) B04a: AGE [business rule if B_04 unknown] FOR INDIVIDUALS AGED BETWEEN 15 & 29 B05: Nationality YEARS Who 1.
+Se 2.
+Te Yes 3.
+Re B06: Are there any individuals living in the household, who are not registered, such as: 1.
+Servants, drivers 2.
+Temporarily absent household members B09: Are/ Is (you / the individual) currently enrolled in education?
+Individuals registered in educational institutions (school, university, college, etc) 4 3.
+Relatives or friends who live with the household for more than six months No No B09a: In the last 4 weeks, did (you/NAME) attend any courses, seminars or other training programs to develop specific skills? < FOR INDIVIDUALS AGED <=15 AGED >=15 FOR INDIVIDUALS AGED >=15 B07: What is the individual's marital status?
+UNDER WORKING AGE 2.
+Married B10: During the 12 months preceding the survey did (you / the individual)get a training/professional course or program ?
+3. Divorced 4.
+Widowed ¢ C01